 Melbourne, Australia, 18 October 2024 | Dan Imhoff

-Peering beneath a self-branded corduroy cap bearing the word “Resilient”, Nick Kyrgios is decidedly at ease as he publicly confirms his most positive in months – his Australian Open 2025 comeback is on.
+Peering beneath a self-branded corduroy cap bearing the word “Resilient”, Nick Kyrgios is decidedly at ease as he publicly confirms his most positive news in months – his Australian Open 2025 comeback is on.

 The none-too-discreet lettering across his cap is an apt precursor to the announcement and his impending reiteration of his intention to snare a first major singles title after being sidelined for most of the past two years due to persistent knee, wrist and foot injuries.